 WHAT IS THE ISO 16128 STANDARD?

-The International Standard Organisation (ISO) 16128 was developed to help cosmetic suppliers and manufacturers answer questions about their natural ingredients.
+The ISO 16128 was developed to help cosmetic suppliers and manufacturers answer questions about their natural ingredients.
 It’s a set of guidelines that serve as an international standard to help define natural and organic cosmetic ingredients and products, harmonising labelling requirements worldwide.

 ISO 16128 uses the following criteria to define natural, derived natural, and nature-identical ingredients: